 Today there are just five structures remaining that survived the fire, and my favorite is the Chicago Water Tower and Pumping Station, now located on the Miracle Mile.

-I could write a whole post about the architecture of Chicago, but instead I encourage you to take the architectural boat tour when you visit the city--you will not be disappointed.
+I could write a whole post about the architecture of Chicago, but instead I encourage you to take the Chicago River Cruise when you visit the city--you will not be disappointed.
 To continue to learn about this city’s history I encourage you to take a free walking tour.

 A City Filled With Art